4 Comments (+add yours?)

 Phil is frequently seeking advice on how to introduce the topic of polyamory to his spouse.
 I figure it’s better to be honest at some point instead of never doing so, so here is my advice to Phil.

-I feel a need to be utterly honest about several things right up front: in over 20 years of being polyamorous and knowing other poly people, I have never, not even once, known of anyone who has been able to move from an affair in a monogamous relationship to a healthy polyamorous relationship involving the same people.
+I feel a need to be utterly honest about several things right up front: in over 30 years of being polyamorous and knowing other poly people, I have never, not even once, personally known anyone who has been able to move from an affair in a monogamous relationship to a healthy polyamorous relationship involving the same people.
 I’ve known of people who did cheat on their partners in monogamous relationships who later moved on to be polyamorous, but they did not salvage the original monogamous relationship.

 I’ve known people whose spouses cheated on them in monogamous relationships who ended the monogamous relationship, then went on to explore polyamory very happily themselves.
 (That fact surprises a fair number of those seeking help in this situation.)
 What you have to realize is that the real issue between you and your spouse right now is not polyamory or sex.
 It is your betrayal of the agreements between the two of you.
 It is about your dishonesty and dishonorable behavior.
 You have broken her trust.